 Available for Review - Updated Version of APPENDIX C: Guidance for Riverine Flooding Analyses and Mapping

-The Federal Emergency Management Agency (FEMA) has updated and revised the previously posted draft of Appendix C that was available online for public review and comment from November 2008 to February 2009.
+The Federal Emergency Management Agency (FEMA) has updated and revised the previously posted draft of Guidelines and Specifications for Flood Hazard Mapping Partners, Appendix C: Guidance for Riverine Flooding Analyses and Mapping (Nov 2009) that was available online for public review and comment from November 2008 to February 2009.
 This Appendix describes the standards and methods to be applied by Mapping Partners in the performance and presentation of results for riverine flooding analyses and mapping.
 This updated and revised version will be available for public review and comment through November 2, 2009.
 Written comments and suggestions may be submitted to FEMA electronically by sending an e-mail message to FEMAGS@riskmapcds.com.
 Alternatively, comments and suggestions may be mailed to the address below or transmitted by facsimile to the number below:

 8401 Arlington Boulevard